Mellvik/Consensys-SVR4/README.md

 ![Consensys-diskettes](https://user-images.githubusercontent.com/3629880/211197261-0c3f907a-3a04-4f0c-9943-84782dd43199.jpeg)

 Consensys Inc. released several updates (enhancements, bug fixes) to the system after the initial release in 1992, but got a reputation for bad customer support and sales didn't take off.
 They turned their attention to the fast growing Windows NT market and created a Unix SVR4 product called Portage which allegedly was "a complete integration of UNIX SVR4 with Windows NT".
 The product sold for $500 in 1995, but again the market was crowded (CygWin, NutCracker and more) and Consensys didn't last for long.
+## Phase II ##
+Thress boot diskettes don't get us very far.
+Boot a bare bones system and play around a little, nothing more.
+The distribution from which the diskettes come, included a (long gone) tape cartridge containing the rest of the system.
+IOW - it was assumed that the target systems has a cartridge drive and a SCSI subsystem.
+So, even if I still had the cartridge, it would have been of little practical value.
+What I didn'n know until recently (december 2024) is that there was also a floppy-only distribution of the system, 60+ 3.5" diskettes.
+Not only that, the person who shared this information had kept backup copies of the entire distribution and volunteered to share the images, which are now in my posession.
+This means, we have a complete system which will be uploaded shortly.
+After that, I plan to create, configure and share a running VirtualBox disk image, possibly images for other emulators too (like QEMU which is the one I'm using the most).